hpe-storage/csi-driver/README.md

 ## Testing

-Example Kubernetes object definitions used to build test cases for the CSI driver is a available in [examples](examples).
+Example Kubernetes object definitions used to build test cases for the CSI driver are available in [examples](examples).

 ## Support